Blushock/Staff/README.md

 ## News/Website

 ## Graphics
 Create graphics to be used for various purposes.
-These include:
+Photoshop is the most popular tool, but FireAlpaca and paint.net are high quality freee alternatives.
+GIMP is both free and open source.

 ## IWRR Developers
 Come up with new servers to recruit from, along with new strategies for recruiting.
+You will also test various recruiting lines to see which work and which do not.

 ## Monthly Events